DevExpress-Examples/wpf-dashboard-olap-data-provider/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Dashboard for WPF - How to bind a dashboard to an OLAP cube
+# Dashboard for WPF - How to Bind a Dashboard to an OLAP Cube

 This example demonstrates how to bind a dashboard to an OLAP cube using [DashboardOlapDataSource]( https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardOlapDataSource) in WPF Dashboard